Joe-Degs/configs/README.md

 ## My Dotti Files And the  Systems They Run On.
 This repo contains dotfiles from all my linux boxes i think are worth keeping around. maybe windows too someday.
+The directory `centos-vm` contains the configs of my centos 7 minimal box.
+No GUI, so most the things do not work in the system.
+The `buntufigs` directory on the other hand holds the configs of my lubuntu with GUI config files.
+Most of the things there should work for almost all GUI linux environments.

 My setups include:
 - Lubuntu on a 2gb ram Toshiba sattelite laptop